MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 private readonly DialogSet _dialogSet;
 ```

 In the bot's constructor, create the dialog set, add the prompts, and add the reservation dialog.
-We include the custom validation when we create the prompts.
-We will implement the validation functions later.
+We include the custom validation when we create the prompts, and we will implement the validation functions later.

 ```csharp
 // The following code creates prompts and adds them to an existing dialog set.
 The DialogSet contains all the dialogs that can